jbrosi/spaceshipintrouble/Readme.md

 - Box2DWeb

-Also most of the assets used are free ones and not owned/created by me.
+### Assets

+- Some models from opengameart.org (cco)
+- One or more textures on this project have been created with images from Goodtextures.com.
+These images may not be redistributed by default.
+Please visit www.goodtextures.com for more information.
+- I used Wings3D, Gimp and Blender for creating own models

 ## That's quite cool, may I use it?

 The project is released under the the MIT License (MIT) so you should be able to use it for almost everything you need.
+Be careful when using the libraries and assets as they may fall under other licenses.

 The MIT License (MIT)